stratdev3/SimpleW/readme.md

 Note : if `AutoIndex` is false and the directory does not contain a default document `index.html`, an http 404 error will return.

 Note : on Windows, the Firewall can block this simple console app even if exposed on localhost and port > 1024.
-You need to allow access else you will not reach the server.
+You need to allow access otherwise you will not reach the server.

 ### Multiples Directories

-SimpleW can handle multiples directories as soon as they are declared under differents endpoints.
+SimpleW can handle multiple directories as soon as they are declared under different endpoints.

 ```csharp
 using System;